Overview

 - Phase 1: Essential maintenance along the route including drainage works – completed

-- Phase 2: Pavement widening and resurfacing, kerb realigning, new lighting – started June 2025 and is ongoing
+- Phase 2: Pavement widening and resurfacing, kerb realigning, new lighting – June 2025 to summer 2026

-- Phase 3: Building 24-hour bus lanes, reducing some speed limits, improving some junctions, and resurfacing the route – to start early 2026
+- Phase 3: Building 24-hour bus lanes, reducing some speed limits, improving some junctions, and resurfacing the route – March 2026 to spring 2027

 The second phase of a project got underway on in June 2025.